I’m Christina Kenny, a writer, editor and content producer based in London.

 People always want to know what the ‘D’ in ‘Christina D Kenny’ stands for.
 Sometimes I say it’s ‘Danger’, but D is actually for ‘Dalrymple’.

 Sure – just fill in the form on the Contact page and I’ll be in touch.
 Feel free to drop me a tweet, too.

 Why do you look so terrifying in your profile picture?

 A family friend spent half an hour taking headshots of me.
-This was the best one by quite a long way.
-I’m not even joking.
+This was my favourite one by quite a long way.